peterme.com

 Attention Trust.
 There’s been quite a bit of blog froth about the subject of attention, and the development of Attention Trust, a group dedicated to ensuring that people’s attention is appropriately valued.
 I was hoping I could avoid saying much about it, because it seems like a circle jerk of well-meaning technologists who are totally out of touch with consumer needs.
 I was dismayed, then, when the otherwise on-the-money Bokardo identified “attention” as a trend to watch in 2006.
 Dismayed because, frankly, there are much more important problems for designers (and engineers, and, well, anyone) to solve than managing issues of “attention.”
 Attention management is one of those classic problems that direly affects the cognoscenti, and has little impact on the bulk of humanity.
 There are so many more bigger issues to address — can we focus our attention (ha!) appropriately?

-6 Responses to “Pricking the insular tech bubble”
+6 thoughts on “Pricking the insular tech bubble

 But thanks for bringing up this Attention nonsense.
 It has made absolutely no sense to me since day one, and even Bokardo’s usually clear explanations can’t mange this one.
 Circle jerk is exactly it.